Breeders Awards Program

 I. Purpose

-A. To encourage member of GPAS to breed fish and share knowledge concerning the spawning and rearing fish.
+A. To encourage member of GPAS to breed fish and invertebrates and share knowledge concerning the spawning and rearing fish.

-B. To recognize the achievements of GPAS members concerning the breeding of fish.
+B. To recognize the achievements of GPAS members concerning the breeding of fish and invertebrates.

-C. To promote an interest in and make available a wider variety of fish.
+C. To promote an interest in and make available a wider variety of fish and invertebrates.

 D. To encourage more members to be active participants in the society.